Get Confidential Help 24/7

 Many people with a drug or alcohol problem wonder if they can detox on their own.
 The answer is “no.” Anyone who attempts to go “cold turkey” at home or taper off one or more substances risks serious, potentially fatal complications.
 Some withdrawal symptoms, such as seizures and hallucinations—risks that more commonly occur with alcohol and benzodiazepine medications, for example—can be frightening, life-threatening or both.
 Other symptoms can be incredibly uncomfortable.
 For example, in the absence of Medication-Assisted Treatment (MAT) from an addiction psychiatrist, opiate cravings can often be so intense and uncomfortable that they soon provoke relapse.
 These are the biggest reasons why you shouldn’t detox from one or more drugs on your own.

 In reality, the smartest, most secure option—for anyone hoping to safely and completely detox from an addictive substance—is a medically supervised detox.
 Bear in mind, though, that not every detox center in Florida or nationwide can be trusted to deliver high-quality substance abuse care.
+It can also be dangerous to attempt to detox at home during the COVID-19 outbreak.

 Learn how to find quality addiction treatment you can trust.